ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

     :local:
     :backlinks: none

 When investigating a research question with the Vivarium framework, it usually becomes necessary to vary aspects of a model configuration in order to evaluate the uncertainty of model outputs or to explore different scenarios based on model parameters.
 Without any extra tooling this would require manually manipulating the configuration file and re-running for each desired change which would quickly get out of hand.
 The branches file helps us do this in a convenient way.
 This section will detail the common ways simulations are varied and the different aspects of a branches file that help us do this.

 Uncertainty
 -----------

 Generating uncertainty for results is a core tenant of IHME and this is no different for simulation science.
 We are primarily concerned with uncertainty from two sources in our models -- uncertainty surrounding the data that goes in to a model and uncertainty due to stochasticity.
 The branches file can help us explore these uncertainties easily by allowing us to vary the input draws from the Global Burden of Disease (GBD) used as well as the random seeds used by the simulation.

 Data Uncertainty
 ^^^^^^^^^^^^^^^^
 Our simulations primarily rely on GBD results which are produced in draws to estimate uncertainty.
 In order to reflect the GBD's uncertainty surrounding their results in our simulations, we generally run simulations with a variety of output draws.

 .. note::
-    A draw is a statistical term related to bootstrapping that has a specific meaning in the context of the GBD: for some quantity or measure of interest, a draw is a member of a set a full set of results such that, when taken together, the set of draws describes at least some of the uncertainty surrounding the quantity as a result of the modeling process, data uncertainty, etc. Generally, GBD results are produced in sets of 1000 draws.
+    A draw is a statistical term related to bootstrapping that has a specific meaning in the context of the GBD.
+The implementation details vary, but the purpose is for

+    some quantity or measure of interest, a draw is a member of a set a full set of results such that, when taken together, the set of draws describes at least some of the uncertainty surrounding the quantity as a result of the modeling process, data uncertainty, etc. Generally, GBD results are produced in sets of 1000 draws.

 To do this, we can use the ``input_draw_count`` key in a branches file.
 This key specifies an integer that represents the number of different simulations that will be run in parallel, each with a different draw of GBD results drawn uniformly from the number available.
 Below is a very simple branches file, containing only a mapping that dictates the number of draws to run.

 .. code-block:: yaml

     input_draw_count: 10

 Stochastic Uncertainty
 ^^^^^^^^^^^^^^^^^^^^^^
 Vivarium simulations are probabilistic in nature.
 They tend to contain distributions that describe quantities rather than singular values.
 Because of this, our models are subject to stochastic uncertainty.
-To attempt to capture this uncertainty we can run the simulation with a different random seed, which will result in different numbers drawn from the underlying pseudo-random number generator, and a different candidate output space.
+To attempt to capture some of this uncertainty we can run the simulation with different random seeds which will result in different numbers drawn from the underlying pseudo-random number generator, and thus different output results.
 This can be specified in the branches file with the ``random_seed_count`` key.
 This key specifies an integer that represents the number of different random seeds to use, each generated randomly and run in a separate simulation.

-    Note about how varying stochastic uncertainty allows aggregations, effectively letting us increase the sample size for a given input draw. (e.g. 1 sim with 1M people == 100 sims with 10k people).
-    Subsection on varying both at the same time with description on how we arrive at the number of runs and example model spec w/ both input_draw_number and random_seed_count args.

 .. note::
     Random seeds are a convenient way to scale up a simulation's population in parallel.
 For example, running a simulation with one million simulants and a single random seed is equivalent to running the same simulation with ten thousand people and 100 random seeds.
-However, because simulations specified with different seeds will be run in parallel (link psimulate), this is often preferable. conceptually the same as
+However, because simulations specified with different seeds will be run in parallel (link psimulate), this is often preferable.

 An example of specifying ``random_seed_count`` is below.

 .. code-block:: yaml

     random_seed_count: 100

 Combining Draws and Seeds
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Since specifying either draws or seeds will result in multiple simulations being run, it is important to understand how simulation configurations are determined when both are specified.
-The specification of multiple branch configuration that would result in more than one simulation will lead to simulations for the cartesian product of the the configuration sets.
-For example, consider the following model specification.
+The specification of multiple branch configurations that would result in more than one simulation will lead to simulations for the cartesian product of the the configuration sets.
+An example may make this clearer, so consider the following model specification.

 .. code-block:: yaml

     input_draw_count: 100
     random_seed_count: 10

 It combines the two configuration keys we just learned about.
-Taken separately, the ``input_draw_count`` mapping would lead to 100 simulations on 100 random draws of input data, while the ``random_seed_count`` mapping would lead to ten simulations on ten randomly generated random seeds.
+Taken separately, the ``input_draw_count`` mapping would lead to 100 simulations on 100 random draws of input data while the ``random_seed_count`` mapping would lead to ten simulations on ten randomly generated random seeds.
 With both specified, the result is one thousand total simulations, one for each member of the cartesian product of those sets.
 That is, ten simulations with the ten random seeds for each of the 100 GBD draws.

 Parameter Variations
 --------------------